aantropov/sailor/README.md

 The coding standard mirrors that of `CryEngine`, with the contract of containers drawing inspiration from `Unreal Engine`.
 The codebase aligns with the belief that C++ code should be simultaneously readable and highly optimized.
 Templates are employed where they resolve issues, and overall, the code is somewhat simplified.
 Additionally, the Task's contract resembles that of C#'s Tasks.

 ### <a name="Why"></a> Why?
-Why is the engine named 'Sailor'?
+Why is the engine named '`Sailor`'?
-- Sailor, as a tool, assists you in setting your game development voyage underway.
-Sailor is the best in shipping.
+- `Sailor`, as a tool, assists you in setting your game development voyage underway. `Sailor` is the best in shipping.

 Why develop 'yet another renderer'?
-- Sailor extends beyond a simple renderer.
+- `Sailor` extends beyond a simple renderer.
 It's conceived as a comprehensive game engine and incorporates functionalities often overlooked in 'mere renderer' projects, such as Tasks, Hot reloading, Shader compilation & reflection, Material system, and Memory allocators.

 Why write the fundamental code such as containers, window creation, etc. on your own?
 - This decision was driven by technical and conceptual considerations.

 ### <a name="WindowsBuild"></a> Windows Build Instructions
-Follow the steps below to build the Sailor project on a Windows platform:
+Follow the steps below to build the `Sailor` project on a Windows platform:

 1. [Download and install the Windows Vulkan SDK](https://vulkan.lunarg.com/): Vulkan SDK provides all necessary tools, libraries and headers to develop Vulkan applications.
 2. [Download and install the Windows cmake x64 installer](https://cmake.org/download/): CMake is a tool that helps manage the build process of software using compiler-independent methods.
     - During the installation process, make sure to select "Add cmake to the system PATH for all users".
-3. Download the Sailor repository including all its submodules: The repository contains all the source code and assets needed to build and run the Sailor project.
+3. Download the `Sailor` repository including all its submodules: The repository contains all the source code and assets needed to build and run the `Sailor` project.

 #### Building for Visual Studio 2019/2022